The Society for Historical Archaeology Publications Style Guide

 C. General Requirements

 Check references for completeness.
-In general, answer the question: “How could this reference be found?”
+In general, answer the question: “How can the reader find this reference?”
 Use this manual for guidance.
-Do not assume the reader has the knowledge, or that information is obvious.
+Do not assume the reader has the knowledge or that information is obvious.
 Editors can remove redundant or extra information if necessary.
-Do not forget city/state or city/province or city/country (regardless of the familiarity of the city), location of repositories or sponsoring agencies, full names of authors, dates of publication, etc. Avoid using authors’ initials (unless author prefers this) or n.d. for “no date” (make an educated guess and bracket the date).
+Do not forget city/state or city/province or city/country (regardless of the familiarity of the city), location of repositories or sponsoring agencies, full names of authors, dates of publication, etc. Avoid using authors’ initials (unless the author prefers this) or “n.d.” for “no date” (make an educated guess and bracket the date).

 If vital data are missing, such as the author’s full name, correct full title, year of publication, publisher, or city of publication, find the original source used or go to the Library of Congress Online Catalog <http://www.catalog.loc.gov> and other reliable library sources.

-Sources that are published electronically in addition to a regular published format should have the URL address added to the end of the reference.
+Sources that are published electronically in addition to a regular published format should have the URL address, Website, and date of access added to the end of the reference.

 1. Names

-If no author’s name is given, do not use “anonymous,” cite the agency issuing the report, the series title, or the publisher: (Norfolk Gazette 1815; National Park Service 1984; CRM Archaeology, Inc. 1998).
+If no author’s name is given, do not use “anonymous.”
+Cite the agency issuing the report, the series title, the publisher, the main Website name, or the archive: (Archives Départmentales de la Gironde 1584:449–450; Norfolk Gazette 1815; National Park Service 1984; CRM Archaeology Inc. 1998; Find a Grave 2000).

-1. Cite the full first names of authors and editors following the surname as given in a publication or byline (Robert L. Schuyler, not R. L. Schuyler).
+a.
+Cite the full first names of authors and editors following the surname as given in a publication or byline (Robert L. Schuyler, not L. Schuyler).
 When the surname occurs first, as in Chinese and some other languages, do not reverse the order (Lee Bo not Lee, Bo).

-3. Repeat the family name of a married couple (Kovel, Ralph M., and Terry H. Kovel, not Kovel, Ralph M., and Terry H.)
+c.
+Repeat the family name of a married couple (Kovel, Ralph M., and Terry Kovel, not Kovel, Ralph M., and Terry H.).
+In-text citation: (R. Kovel and T. Kovel).

-4. When names have changed and are not obvious, combine all of them under the author’s preferred name with a cross-reference to that name (Kjorness, Annalies Corbin 1965.
+d.
+When names have changed and are not obvious, combine all of them under the author’s preferred name with a cross-reference to that name (Kjorness, Annalies Corbin 1965.
 See Corbin, Annalies).
-Do not cross-reference obvious variations or where the nonpreferred variations can be listed in brackets (Wylie, Jerry [Henry G.]).
+Do not cross-reference obvious variations or where the variations can be listed in brackets (Wylie, Jerry [Henry G.]).

-5. Correct obvious and well-known printers’ errors (James A. Teit, not James H. Teit).
+e.
+Correct obvious and well-known printers’ errors (James Teit, not James H. Teit).

 2. Dates